felixlopz/hubrise-test-task/content/apps/uber-eats/en/map-ref-codes.md

 Note that items in the **Modifier Groups** tab also have the **External Data** field, but you generally do not need to enter any value as this is not sent to the EPOS.

+## SKUs

+SKUs in HubRise are variations of a same product, such as the sizes of a pizza.

+While Uber Eats menus do not natively support variations, you can use modifiers to create a product with variations.
+For a step-by-step guide on how to do this, see [How To Create a Product With Variations in Uber Eats?](/apps/uber-eats/faqs/create-product-with-skus).

+## Deals

+Uber Eats menus do not natively support deals, such as a pizza + drink combination at a discounted price.

+However, you can use modifiers with a special structure to create a product that works as a deal.
+For a step-by-step guide on how to do this, see [How To Create a Deal in Uber Eats?](/apps/uber-eats/faqs/create-deal-in-uber-eats).

 ## Customer Notes

 Customer notes are comments that customers can add to individual products when placing an order.
 They are generally used for cooking instructions.